rafamsl/sk8_api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 This is my second commited project.
-It is a basic API to track your progress while skating
+It is a basic API to track your progress while skating.
+It is composed by: a simple database, a Class object and 4 API calls

 You will be able to: